Back Row (L-R): Melissa Riggins, Brian Lorenz, Tom Counts, Heather Karr

 Term Expires 12/31/23 Contact: Councilwoman Heather Karr

 Brian has served on City Council since 2010 and served as Mayor in 2016-2017.
 In addition, he is serving as Chair of the Operations Committee for the second time.
 Previously, Brian served as the Chair of the Development Committee.
 He also represents the city as a member of the Powell Community Improvement Corporation.
 Brian served previously on Planning and Zoning Commission for six years.
 Brian is married to Sue and has one son, Henry, and triplet girls, Annie, Betsy, and Charlotte.
 All are very active in the community and have lived in Powell since 2006.
 Brian is a Planning and Zoning professional and is a member of the American Institute of Certified Planners (AICP).
 He participates in many volunteer activities such as a swim official for the YMCA and the Knights of Columbus.
 Brian is currently a Republican candidate for the Ohio House of Representatives, 67th District.

 Contact: Councilman Brian Lorenz

 Melissa has been a licensed attorney since 1988.
-She is currently in private practice, handling cases primarily in Delaware and Franklin counties.
-She also serves as a hearing officer for the Ohio Department of Education.
+She currently serves as the Hearing Examiner for the Ohio Board of Nursing.
 Melissa has held the positions of courtroom prosecutor and judicial law clerk and has been an adjunct instructor at Columbus State Community College.